-Progress to Advance Care, Treatments and Patient Outcomes for Brain Tumors
+Progress to Advance Care, Treatments, and Outcomes for Brain Tumor Patients

 , by Brittany Cordeiro, NCI-CONNECT Program Manager

-Read about our advances in care, treatments and patients outcomes for brain and other central nervous system tumors in honor of Brain Tumor Awareness Month.
+Read about our advances in care, treatments, and patient outcomes for brain and other central nervous systems tumors in honor of Brain Tumor Awareness Month.

-An estimated 700,00 people in the United States are living with a brain tumor.
+An estimated 700,000 people in the United States are living with a brain tumor.
 Over 25,000 more will be diagnosed with a cancerous brain or other central nervous system (CNS) tumor this year.
 The causes are not known.
-And while males are slightly more likely to develop brain cancer than females, brain tumors do not discriminate.
+And, while males are slightly more likely to develop brain cancer than females, brain tumors do not discriminate.

-In May, the brain tumor community joins together to raise awareness for brain tumors through education.
-By sharing the rarity and uniqueness of brain and other CNS tumors – 1.3% of all new cancers cases and over 130 different types – we can inspire research and clinical studies to improve diagnosis and standardize care.
+In May, the brain tumor community joins together to raise awareness about brain tumors through education.
+By sharing the rarity and uniqueness of brain and other CNS tumors—1.3 percent of all new cancers cases and over 130 different types—we can inspire research and clinical studies to improve diagnosis and standardize care.

-We also hope to champion progress by sharing the work over the last year of our Neuro-Oncology Branch (NOB), Center for Cancer Research (CCR) at NCI, and NCI-CONNECT program to advance care, treatments, and patient outcomes.
+We also hope to champion progress by sharing the work that NCI-CONNECT and the NCI Center for Cancer Research's Neuro-Oncology Branch (NOB) have completed over the last year to advance care, treatments, and patient outcomes.

 Investigating New Therapies and Methods to Improve Outcomes